yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/nodejs/ysql-sequelize.md

 ## Explore the source

-As highlighted earlier, the source for the above application can be found in the [orm-examples](https://github.com/YugaByte/orm-examples/tree/master/node/sequelize) repo.
+As highlighted earlier, the source for the above application can be found in the [orm-examples repository](https://github.com/YugaByte/orm-examples/tree/master/node/sequelize).